- Computers & Software»

 DIY Laptop Repair Guide

-DIY laptop repair can be accomplished in the comfort of your sofa and should never require the services of the computer technician next door.
+DIY laptop repair can be accomplished in the comfort of your sofa and should never require the services of a computer technician.
 But as always, refer to the tech guy if unsure about the way forward, lest you cause irreparable damage to the laptop or injure yourself.

 Still, a few troubleshooting tips should start you up before taking the road to the repair shop.